-This VISTA project has a goal of inspiring low-income and under-represented students in the Kern County area to see STEM careers as a possibility for their future.
-California State University Bakersfield (CSUB) is in a unique position with an on-campus digital fabrication and rapid prototyping lab, the Fab Lab.
-The VISTA member will engage K-12 students in the engineering design process and digital fabrication through a combination of in-school visits, after-school programming and on campus field trips.
-The VISTA member will allow more students to discover what engineering means in a practical and hands-on way.
-The totality of this program, connecting real experiences in actual STEM environments, will thus reinforce the K-16 STEM pipeline.
+CSU Bakersfield, Fab Lab Outreach Coordinator: Our future STEM professionals are already out there!
+They’re sitting in K-12 schools all over the country.
+You can be the connection to their STEM inspiration.
+California State University Bakersfield (CSUB) is in a unique position with an on-campus digital fabrication and rapid prototyping lab, known as the Fab Lab.
+This lab has a number of computer controlled fabrication machines like 3-D printers, vinyl and wood cutters, and etching machines.
+These machines enable anyone to make almost anything!
+You will support K-12 teachers on ways to engage K-12 students in the engineering design process and digital fabrication.
+This will be done through a combination of in-school visits, after-school programming, and on campus field trips.
+You will allow more young students to discover what engineering means in a practical and hands-on way, and inspire them to pursue STEM in the future!